intel-analytics/ipex-llm/python/llm/example/NPU/llama.cpp/README.md

-# (Experimental) llama.cpp Example of running GGUF models on Intel NPU using IPEX-LLM
+# (Experimental) Example of running GGUF model using llama.cpp C++ API on NPU
-In this directory, you will find a simple C++ example on how to run GGUF models on Intel NPUs using `llama.cpp` compatible API.
+In this directory, you will find a simple C++ example on how to run GGUF models on Intel NPUs using `llama.cpp` C++ API.
 See the table blow for verified models.

 ## Verified Models